ayushpratapsingh1/EC2-Deployment-with-Docker-for-MERN-Project/readme.md

 • VPC (Virtual Private Cloud) to isolate the network.
 • Public Subnet linked to an Internet Gateway for external access.
 • Security Group allowing inbound traffic on ports 22 (SSH), 80 (HTTP), and 443 (HTTPS).
 • EC2 instance configured with an IAM role giving read access to AWS Secrets Manager (for storing MongoDB credentials).
+• Elastic IP to ensure a static IP address for the EC2 instance.

 ### Key Commands
 ```bash